 Focusing on your employees will also help you weed out employees who do not value your company culture and keep those who do.

 There’s no point wasting time with an employee with no regard for your company culture.Keeping up with the latest developments in your industry, investing in new technology etc., will go a long way in keeping you ahead of your competitors.
 Click To Tweet

 Improve Your Marketing Efforts

 Are you making it easy and rewarding for your existing customers to recommend you to their family and friends?
-Do you offer perks such as a “refer-a-friend” discount to your current and new customers?
+Do you offer perks such as a “refer-a-friend” discount to current and new customers?

 Remember that word-of-mouth is one of the best marketing efforts available.
-But also remember that the same word-of-mouth which satisfied customers can use to help you grow your business, dissatisfied customers can also use it to destroy your business.
+But also remember that the same word-of-mouth which satisfied customers can use to help you grow your business, dissatisfied customers can also use to destroy your business.